NeoGames4/AssemblyCompiler8080/README.md

 Please also read limitations and requirements further below.

 ## How to use from the command line
-For this approach the [Java JDK](https://www.oracle.com/java/technologies/downloads/) is required.
+For this approach the Java 8 JDK is required.
-1. Download the latest release or clone this repository (to build it yourself).
+1. Download the [latest release](https://github.com/NeoGames4/AssemblyCompiler8080/releases) or clone this repository (to build it yourself).
 2. Navigate to the `.jar`-file from your terminal.
 3. Run `java -jar [enter release file path here] [assembly source file path] [hex destination file] {hex/binary} {debug/standard}` (without the brackets, curly brackets are optional),
 for example `java -jar EPAssemblyCompiler.jar aufgabe1/source.asm aufgabe1/source_hex.txt`.